-Academic coaching is focused on helping students achieve their academic goals through goal setting, encouragement, motivation, structure, and one-to-one dialogue.
-Available for students in grade 9 through postsecondary, Evoke academic coaches support clients to help them define their learning objectives, find their own solutions, and follow their plans through to completion.
+Academic coaching is focused on helping students achieve their academic goals through goal setting, encouragement, motivation, structure, and individualized meetings.
+Available for students in Grade 9 through postsecondary, Evoke academic coaches support clients to help them establish those goals, define their learning objectives, find their own solutions, and follow their plans through to completion.
+Students are supported in experimenting and practicing with approaches and strategies to help them identify what works best for them.
+Depending upon individual student needs, coaches may also provide education about executive function (EF) and attention deficit hyperactivity disorder (ADHD).

-Coaching techniques are often effective for students who struggle academically, individuals diagnosed with learning disabilities, ADHD, and/or giftedness, and students with extraordinary goals.
-Coaching closes the gap between ability and achievement.
+Coaching techniques are often effective for students who struggle academically; individuals diagnosed with learning disabilities, ADHD, and/or giftedness; and students with extraordinary goals.
+Coaching is student-driven, based on each student’s definition of success.
+Coaches serve as facilitators of that success, helping students draw upon their own self-understanding and resourcefulness to create systems that will work for them.
 The techniques used in coaching often provide students with the balance of support and challenge they need in order to learn.
 Many students respond more positively to coaching techniques than to traditional learning strategies.
 Simply put, coaching paves the way for learning to occur.

 Academic coaching increases self-awareness, improves the overall learning experience for the student, and focuses on the development of a set of skills that will serve an individual throughout their career and in life.
 The process enriches the student experience by elevating their engagement, and ideally impacts student retention rates at college or university.

 Effective academic coaching closes the gap between ability and achievement.
 It helps the student understand their individual learning preferences, negotiate their deficits, and manage their exceptionality.
-In addition, coaching can:
+In addition, coaching can offer these benefits: